The quarter square quilt block is another basic quilt

 This block is also made in pairs, like the half

-square triangle quilt block.
+square triangle.
 It starts the very same way.
 However,

 it is a two step process, and the squares are cut larger.